CNAG-Biomedical-Informatics/convert-pheno/api/python/README.md

 ```

 The conversion list includes only routes that accept JSON.
 This server does not
 accept file uploads.
-Use the Mojolicious API or Workbench for mapping files and
+Use the Mojolicious API or Desktop for mapping files and
 multi-file inputs.
 Use the CLI for streaming or large datasets.